kuma35/thinking-forth-jp/sphinx/chapter2.rst

 show only the basic flow.
 Most Forth people probably do that informally.
 We do it purposefully.

-During one of our interviews I asked if he used diagrams of any sort to plan out the conceptual model, or did he code straight into Forth?
-His
+During one of our interviews I asked Moore if he used diagrams of any sort to plan out the conceptual model, or did he code straight into Forth?
+His reply:
-reply:

 The conceptual model *is* Forth.
 Over the years I’ve learned to think that way.